|Price||$300 List||$300 List|

 After the BELLA and the Breville Juice Fountain came the Breville Juice Fountain Elite, earning a 3 out of 10 for its somewhat disappointing results.
 This model did quite poorly at juicing wheatgrass, generating less than 1 mL of juice.
 It did a little better when juicing kale, matching the performance of the standard Juice Fountain, and creating about 25 mL of juice.
 Its performance did drop when tasked with juicing spinach, with the Elite having the lowest yield out of the entire group.

 Both of these products are very easy to clean, though we did find the pulp containers to be a little on the smaller side, which proved a bit taxing to clean for those with larger hands.
 Both the Aicok and the Omega have filters that are easy to clean as long as you get to them right away and don't let the pulp dry in place.
 However, you can always soak the filter if this happens, which will make it much easier to remove the dried on stuff.
 Finally, we liked that both of these products have dishwasher-safe components.
-However, you should always follow the manufacturers' instructions for how to load them in the dishwasher and what settings to use, lest you accidentally wreck your expensive juicer.
+However, you should always follow the manufacturers' instructions for loading them in the dishwasher and what settings to use, lest you accidentally wreck your expensive juicer.

 Following the pair of Breville appliances and the Mooka, the Hamilton Beach Big Mouth earned a 6 out of 10.
 We weren't huge fans of the included cleaning tool, as it was poorly constructed and lost bristles whenever we used it.
 It wasn't a huge pain to clean the various components, but it wasn't particularly easy either.
 They are rated for dishwasher cleaning, though.